 We often hear the word “dog-friendly” in terms of, “Is this dog dog-friendly?” or, “I need a dog-friendly dog,” but in reality, the concept of dog-friendliness is a bit silly.

 After all, you wouldn’t say you’re not “person-friendly” just because you don’t like everyone you meet.
 People get along on a diverse scale.
 The same is true of dogs.

 The way that dogs play and relate together in a group teaches us a lot.
 We can learn that a dog gets along with a particular gender, personality type, or individual dog.
 We learn that some dogs get along with most dogs, while other dogs are selective about the dogs they like to be around.

-Information gained from play groups, along with information from day outs, fostering, and behavior in the shelter, all work together to form a plan for each dog.
+Information gained from play groups, along with notes from day outs, fostering, and behavior in the shelter, all work together to form a plan for each dog.

-This makes it more likely that a dog will not only find a home, but find the best home.
-It also helps keep dogs with potentially dangerous behavior problems from ending up in the wrong homes.
+This makes it more likely that a dog will not only find a home, but find the best home for them.
+It also keep dogs with potentially dangerous behavior problems from ending up in the wrong homes.

-Play groups are just one of the many ways that Alachua County Animal Services works to enrich the lives and get to know the dogs that pour into their kennels each week.
-If you’d like to learn more, or get involved with fostering, volunteering, or doggie day outs, don’t hesitate to contact me.
+Play groups are just one of the many ways that Alachua County Animal Services gets to know the dogs that pour into their kennels each week while simultaneously enriching their lives.
+If you’d like to learn more or get involved with fostering, volunteering, or doggie day outs, don’t hesitate to contact me or Animal Services.